aajtodd/smithy/rust/docs/planning/implementation-notes.md

 ### AI Assistance Value

 1. **Design Exploration**: AI helped explore multiple design alternatives with code examples
-   - Presented enum-based, trait-based, and hybrid approaches for shape representation
+   - Presented trait-based and macro-based approaches for commonizing shapes with members
-   - Outlined dynamic, type-safe, and hybrid approaches for trait implementation
+   - Outlined different approaches for implementing mixins
-   - Proposed different model container designs with pros and cons
+   - Proposed different trait macro designs with pros and cons

 2. **Trade-off Analysis**: AI provided pros and cons for each design alternative
-   - Helped evaluate performance implications, API ergonomics, and implementation complexity
+   - Helped evaluate API ergonomics, implementation complexity, and maintenance burden
-   - Presented considerations for thread safety, reasoning about code, and consistency
+   - Presented considerations for usability, flexibility, and consistency

 3. **Knowledge Integration**: AI connected Rust-specific patterns with Smithy concepts
-   - Showed how to leverage Rust's type system while respecting Smithy's design
+   - Showed how to leverage Rust's macro system for generating repetitive code
-   - Applied Rust idioms like builder patterns and immutable data structures to Smithy concepts
+   - Applied Rust idioms like builder patterns and trait objects to Smithy concepts

 4. **Documentation**: AI helped structure and document design decisions with rationales
    - Created clear explanations of why specific approaches were chosen